Marlow Cook

-Marlow Webster Cook (July 27, 1926 – February 4, 2016) was an American politician who served Kentucky in the United States Senate from his appointment in December 1968 to his resignation in December 1974.
-He was a moderate Republican.
+Marlow Webster Cook (July 27, 1926 – February 4, 2016) was an American politician from Kentucky who served as a member of the United States Senate from his appointment in December 1968 to his resignation in December 1974.
+He was a Rockefeller Republican.

-He also ran the lobbying firm Cook and Henderson with former Representative Dave Henderson, and the two were the primary political lobbyists for the Tobacco Institute in the early 1980s.
+He also ran the lobbying firm Cook and Henderson with former Democratic Party United States House of Representatives member David N. Henderson from North Carolina, and the two were the primary political lobbyists for the Tobacco Institute in the early 1980s.

 Early life

-Cook was born in Akron, in Erie County, in western New York.
-He moved to Louisville at 17.
-Also at that age, he joined the US Navy and served on submarines in both the European and the Pacific Theaters of Operations during World War II.
+Cook was born in Akron, New York, a town in Erie County, New York.
+He moved to Louisville, Kentucky at 17.
+Also at that age, he joined the United States Navy and served on submarines in both the European Theater of Operations, United States Army and Theaters of Operations in the Pacific War during World War II.
 After the war, he enrolled at the University of Louisville and earned a Bachelor of Arts degree in 1948 and a law degree in 1950.
 He practiced law in Louisville until 1957.

 Political career

 Kentucky House of Representatives

 Cook was elected to the Kentucky House of Representatives in 1957 and again in 1959.
 He served on a special committee analyzing education in the state and also on a planning committee.

-Cook was elected to two terms as Jefferson County Judge, the equivalent of a mayoral or county executive position administering populous Jefferson County, which, by the 1960s, was mostly suburbs of Louisville.
-He was elected in 1961 and, along with fellow Republican William O. Cowger, who became the new mayor of Louisville, Cook unseated the Democratic Party, which had held both offices for 28 years.
+Cook was elected to two terms as Jefferson County Judge, the equivalent of a mayor or county executive position administering populous Jefferson County, which, by the 1960s, was mostly suburbs of Louisville.
+He was elected in 1961 and, along with fellow Republican William Cowger, who became the new mayor of Louisville, Cook unseated the Democratic Party, which had held both offices for 28 years.